BSMP-Coders/intermediate-storytelling-with-ai/lesson-2.1/activity-create-an-executive-summary.md

 # Activity - Create an Executive Summary

+## Summary

-Use AI tools like Azure OpenAI Service or Bing Chat to create a compelling executive summary for your Hackathon project.
+Use AI tools like Copilot or Bing Chat to create a compelling executive summary for your Hackathon project.
 This summary will communicate your project's core value and be enhanced with AI-generated images.

 1. **Start with Basic Project Information**: Begin with a simple prompt that captures your project's essence: